alexpang-go-lint/senior_design/README.md

 4.)Then it creates an object called CheckSim which checks for simularity.

 5.)ArrayLists is then passed to make collums where is then compares collumns into an arraylist rather then Tranversing down
           calling a different ArrayLIst position.
-For example
+For example a,b,c, and d are all different predictions.

           |a b c d|
           |a b c d|
           |a b c d|
           |a b c d|

-          Rather than checking a against b by doing arrayList[x][0] == arraylist[x][1] incrementing through x which would cause paging and different problems.
+          Rather than checking a against b by doing arrayList[x][0] == arraylist[x][1] incrementing through x which would cause deleting problems and other issues.
 Make collumns makes it look like this.

           |a a a a|
           |b b b b|